ODbeke/gen-loomii/README.md

 ## Key Features

-- **Intelligent Contracts:** Powered by Python-based GenLayer contracts (`loomii_contract.py`).
+- **Intelligent Contracts:** Powered by Python-based GenLayer contracts.
-- **AI Oracle Resolution:** Outcomes are determined by AI consensus, ensuring fairness and adding a layer of "personality" to the game engine.
+- **AI Oracle Resolution:** Outcomes are determined by AI consensus, ensuring fairness and adding a layer of personality to the game engine.
 - **Gasless Experience:** Optimized for the gasless testing environment of **GenLayer StudioNet**.
 - **Real-time Statistics:** Track House Reserve, Total Wagered, and Total Paid directly from the smart contract.
 - **Deterministic Payouts:** Secure, on-chain payouts executed automatically by the contract logic.